biodiversitydata-se/taxon-build-test/README.md

 sh merge-taxonomy.sh
 ```
 ## Taxonomy implementation in the BioAtlas
-The steps below describe how to implement the merged taxonomy in a test version of the BioAtlas, and assumes that scp & ssh connection options (host, user, RSA key file) are specified in a *.ssh/config file*, allowing alias usage (*cloud*).
+The steps below describe how to implement the merged taxonomy in a test version of the BioAtlas.
 NOTE that I use the *dyntaxa* label and *dyntaxa-index* directory for convenience only.

 1. Copy taxonomy-dwca (and if needed, the java tool nameindexer.zip) to server
 ```console